 While a reasonable level of fitness, a head for heights and a desire for adventure are all essential requirements for anyone tackling the Traumpfad, it does make a good choice for walkers planning their first independent trek in the Alps.
 Experience of mountain walking is an advantage but it is not necessary and this guide makes no assumptions about previous experience.

 Sleeping and eating in alpine huts is a feature of Der Traumpfad, and without the huts parts of the route would be difficult to do.
 If you haven’t experienced the mixed pleasures of sleeping in a densely packed dormitory or ‘lager’, it may come as a shock.
 However, many of these huts are in stunning locations and their friendly ambience more than compensates for any initial sense of discomfort (and sleep deprivation).
 The numerous huts, together with other accommodation options (small hotels are very reasonably priced in the summer), make planning the journey particularly easy.

+The Traumpfad is 569km long and involves 27,000 metres of ascent.
 The guide breaks the journey down into 30 stages, with each stage equating to a six to eight-hour walking day.
 However, the availability of plentiful accommodation and public transport links allow for a wide range of options when it comes to individual itineraries.
 Not everyone will have the time to walk Der Traumpfad in one go, but it’s easy to break it into sections and complete the route over a number of years (many Germans take this approach).

 Stages are designed to start and finish where accommodation is available.
 The daily walking times are between 5hrs 30mins and 9hrs.
 Matching these times will be harder at the beginning of the walk than at the end, and options for merging days start to increase as the walk progresses.